Call for applications

 Please note that project grants for theatre may also be awarded as project grants for drama literature, for which separate funds are allocated.
 Project grants for drama literature are intended to support high-quality Finnish drama literature and the continuity of artistic work by playwrights.
 These grants are awarded on the basis of new working plans, so your application should include a new working plan for the year ahead.
 The working plan should clarify whether the applicant is working on his/her own time or as part of an employment relationship.
 Previously written or performed plays should be listed in the CV.
 If you like, you may include with your application a copy of one play that you have written.
 If a commissioning agreement or letter of intent has been made concerning the new play, information about this should be attached to the application.

 Project grants are also available for covering the costs of producing photographic art books.
-The purpose of quality support for photographic art is to promote the publication of books in which photography is used as an individual form of art and communication.
-Quality support is not intended for the publication of exhibition catalogues or books in which photographs are used only as a visual element.
+The purpose of support for photographic art is to promote the publication of books in which photography is used as an individual form of art.
+Grant is not intended for the publication of exhibition catalogues or books in which photographs are used only as a visual element.
 The application should include an example of the book or part of it, or if applying electronically, a copy/sample of the book (max 4MB) in pdf format (see “What to include with your application” for more details).

 Previously awarded grants are listed Arts Promotion Centre Finland website.